microsoft/Mastering-the-Marketplace/saas/labs/lab2-create-landing-page/README.md

 1. For the purposes of this lab, use `saas-workshop-single-tenant` as the name of this app registration.
 1. At the bottom of the page, click the **Register** button.

-#### **Add a secret**
+### Add a secret

-Here you will add a secret to the app registration.
+Now you will add a secret to the app registration.
 Make sure to copy and paste the secret value somewhere you can access it later.

-1. Click into the **saas-workshop-single-tenant** application registration.
+1. Click into the `saas-workshop-single-tenant` application registration.
 1. In the left-hand menu, find the **Manage** menu and click the **Certificates and secrets** link.
 1. Create a new client secret.
     1. Give it a description.
     1. Choose an expiration date.
 The 6-month default should be fine.
 1. Copy the **Value** of the secret and paste it somewhere you can easily access it later.

-### Create a multi-tenant Application Registration
+## Exercise: Creating a multi-tenant App Registration

+In this exercise you wil create a multi-tenant app registration in the Azure portal.
+It be used to authenticate users coming to your landing page.

-1. Register another app registration.
+1. Create an app registration.
 For the purposes of this lab, use `saas-workshop-multi-tenant` as the name of this app registration.
 1. Under **Supported account types**, select the option: **Accounts in any organizational directory (Any Azure AD directory - Multitenant)**.
 1. At the bottom of the page, click the **Register** button.

-#### **Add a platform to the multi-tenant app registration**
+### Add a platform to the multi-tenant app registration

 1. In the left-hand menu under the **Overview** menu item, click the **Quickstart** link.
 1. Find the **Web application** section and click the **Start** button.